Remove Programs That Refuse To Uninstall Correctly

-Before doing this, first you disable Hidden Files and Folders on your computer.
-You can remove a program from the computer manually by searching for its folder in the computer.
+Before doing this, first, you disable Hidden Files and Folders on your computer.
+You can remove a program from the computer manually by searching for its folder on the computer.
 Software is installed by default in the following folders:

 “C:\Program Files (x86)”